 M.S. in Human Resources Development

 The graduate program in Human Resources Development (HRD) provides students with opportunities to study current theories and practices while preparing for success in the rapidly changing workplace.
+Program coursework emphasizes human resources development (not human resources management) which integrates training, organization, and career development efforts in order to improve individual, group, and organizational effectiveness.
 Join a program that attracts diverse individuals from industry, nonprofit, and governmental organizations, including managers, technical specialists, and human resource professionals.
-This program is appropriate for recent bachelor's degree graduates zeroing in on career goals, experienced professionals advancing their careers, or individuals making a career change.
+This program is appropriate for recent bachelor's degree graduates zeroing in on career goals, experienced professionals advancing their careers, or individuals interested in making a career change.

 HRD experts teach a group called a cohort (10 to 15 students) with a variety of career goals and experiences.
 Each cohort begins in either August or January and takes the sequence of required courses together.